bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/README.md

 [Instagram](https://www.instagram.com/ben__hardin/)

+**One huge shout-out to this article:**

+https://comsystoreply.de/blog-post/force-hidpi-resolutions-for-dell-u2515h-monitor

-One huge shout-out to this article: https://comsystoreply.de/blog-post/force-hidpi-resolutions-for-dell-u2515h-monitor This developer created the tool to create the scaled resolutions and their knowledge helped me immensely when getting this working.
+This developer created the tool to generate the scaled resolutions.
+Their knowledge helped me immensely when getting this working.